By: Dave Dlugos, Product Marketing Leader, Temperature Products on July 26th, 2021

 We don’t like to pressure you, but we have more information.

-I hope this article sheds some light on the cost of RTDs and thermocouples and what drives their price.
+This article should shed some light on the cost of RTDs and thermocouples and what drives their price.
 Again, I believe it all boils down to using the right tool for your specific application.
 Once you know your requirements, a good temperature sensor supplier can deliver the product knowledge to help you choose the right options.

 Utilizing the appropriate sensor configuration for your application will promote product longevity, optimize sensor performance and, most importantly, protect the equipment operators.

-About Dave Dlugos, Global Product Leader, Temperature Products
+About Dave Dlugos, Product Marketing Leader, Temperature Products

 Dave Dlugos has a BSEE degree and 40 years of experience in the measurement industry performing design engineering and product management.
-He has earned 4 U.S. patents and joined Ashcroft in 2007, currently as the Global Product Leader for Temperature products.
-He is a senior member of the International Society of Automation (ISA ), currently ISA District 1, Vice President and a Past President of the CT Valley ISA Section.
+He has earned 4 U.S. patents and joined Ashcroft in 2007, currently as the Product Marketing Leader for Temperature products.
+He is a senior member of the International Society of Automation (ISA), past ISA District 1, Vice President, ISA water and wastewater division board member and the President of CT Valley ISA Section.